Country of origin: China

 Wang’s family came to the United States on a standard visa program.
 Moving to Queens, NY from Shanghai when he was eight, Wang spent his career as a visionary businessman, a pioneer in the Chinese American community, a sports enthusiast and a major philanthropist.

-In 1976, he helped launch what is now CA Inc. CA sells and supports information technology management and security software for Fortune 2000 companies.
+In 1976, he helped launch CA Technologies.
+CA sells and supports information technology management and security software for Fortune 2000 companies.
 In 2018, the company was acquired by Broadcom Inc. for $18.9 billion.
 At the height of his success, Wang was the nation’s highest-paid CEO, owner of the New York Islanders Hockey Club and an investment officer overseeing a $17 billion portfolio.
 In 2018, Wang died of lung cancer at the age of 74.

 He was as controversial as he was admirable.
 In a career that included 50 hostile takeovers, Wang has been described as “heartless.”
 However, none of this deterred Wang from making sterling contributions to both American and Chinese society.
 His $52 million donation to the State University of New York (SUNY) at Stony Brook was the largest in history to a SUNY school.
 He co-founded the charity Smile Train, which supports local doctors in developing countries in treating cleft lips and palates.
 He funded the expansion of New York’s Chinatown Health Clinic and donated a new law school to China’s Soochow University.
 He even invested his own money to develop ice hockey in China.

 Updated July 2021